 - dash black pepper

 - Pick over the beans and rinse.
 Place the beans in a large pot and cover with water by about 2 to 3 inches.
 Let soak overnight - the beans will swell.

-- In the morning:
+In the Morning:

 - Drain the beans and place in a large slow cooker.

-- Heat the oil in a skillet and saute the onion until it is translucent - about 15 minutes.
+- Heat the oil in a skillet and saute the onion until it is translucent - about 10 minutes.

-Shuck the corn and cut off the corn kernels or drain the can of corn.
+- Shuck the corn and cut off the corn kernels or drain the can of corn.

-- Add everything to the crock pot and cook on low for 8 to 10 hours or high 4 to 5 hours.
+- Add everything to the crockpot and cook on low for 8 to 10 hours or high 4 to 5 hours.
 All done and ready to serve.